zyadelzyat/AssemblyX86-crashcourse-/README.md

 like inc,dec,push,pop,etc...

 ### destination could be
 1-register eax ,edx,...

-2-place in memory DWORD [1254554566]...
+2-place in memory DWORD [1254554566 this example number]...

 #### memory in assembly has diffrent sizes from :
 byte "8 bit"

 word "16 bit"

 dword "32 bit"

 qword "64 bit"

-and more  "
+and increment the same as above

 3-Acess STACK

 ### source could be
 same like dest
 or immediate value "just a number or value"

-#### note some times [] means get the get the value of the address
+#### note some times [0123345 this just example number ] means get the get the value of the address
 ----------------------------------------------------------------
 ### we can divid asm in 3 cataegories